 A: Yes!
-Phill Brown has kindly volunteered to be our event photographer so please look out for time taking pictures throughout the event.
-Guests are also welcome to take and share their own photos from the weekend, though we ask that they respect other’s privacy should anyone ask them to take down any publicly viewable photos and that you request permission from the photographer before using any of their photos.
+There will be a designated RSX photographer at each of our social dances.
+Guests are also welcome to take and share their own photos from the weekend, though we ask that they respect other’s privacy should anyone ask them to take down any publicly viewable photos and that you request permission from the photographer/s before using any of their photos.
 Similarly, we will not tag any photos we post up on our social media.

 Volunteering (including DJing)

 I wish to volunteer, how do I do this?

 A: You can volunteer for RSX when you register online on Eventbrite.
 Answer yes and fill in the subsequent fields to nominate yourself.
 If you decide to volunteer after registering, please drop us a line at email@example.com to let us know!